lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

-#### 31.9 Authored Content Is Different From Runtime Infrastructure
+#### 31.9 Authored Content Is Different From **runtime infrastructure**

 This rule does not mean every object in a Roblox experience must be generated through Luau.

-Manually authored content may still exist when the object is genuinely part of the designed world or asset content rather than Lily runtime infrastructure.
+Manually authored content may still exist when the object is genuinely part of the designed world or asset content rather than Lily **runtime infrastructure**.
 Examples may include a map, a model created by an artist, a physical environment object, or another asset whose purpose is visual or authored content.

 The distinction is ownership: